TalhaAhmed2000/Digital-Literacy-Survey-App/README.md

 ```
 The folder `lumsdlapp` contains the following:

-- `R` \xrightarrow contains the neccessay dependancies for the app
+- `R` &rarr contains the neccessay dependancies for the app
 - `cookies.csv` \rightarrow Monitors the cookie assignment of unique users (see **app.R** for more details)
 - `dlappDB` \rightarrow The database connected to SQlite script `script.sql` stores the responses.
 It's columns are as follows:
   - *UserID* (Primary Key)